 A sample Budget Detail Worksheet can be found at www.ojp.gov/funding/forms/budget\detail.pdf.
 Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet.
 (Work associated with satisfying data archiving requirements should be reflected.)
-Please note: NIJ expects applicants to provide a thorough narrative to each section of the Budget Detail Worksheet, as described in the "Budget Narrative" below.
+Please note: NIJ expects applicants to provide a thorough narrative to each section of the Budget Detail Worksheet, as described under "Budget Narrative," below.